MyCryptoCheckout/wordpress/readme.txt

 * New currency: eBitcoin EBTC
 * Fix woocommerce_settings_get_option error on some installs.
 * Fix Woocommerce checkout "optional" text.
 It should be required, of course.
+* Fix WooCommerce showing canceled orders as paid on the front-end if the user waits until the order times out.
 * Currency disabled: NEO
 * Fix removal of thousands separator when sending the amount to the API.